3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/loops_iterators.md

 ```

 JavaScript arrays have several advanced _iterator methods_.
 Like forEach, map, reduce, and filter.
 Several of these methods require a function be supplied as an argument, and the code you write in the function will be applied to _each_ item in the array, individually.
-We'll get to these in the coming weeks, but for now you can either stick to the for ... in loop or explore these methods on your own!
+We'll get to these in the coming weeks, but for now you can either stick to the `for loop` or explore these methods on your own!

 ## Iterating over an object